flatironinstitute/sciware/04_Debugging/strategies.md

 <div class="spacer"></div>
 <div class="spacer"></div>
 <div class="spacer"></div>
+<div class="spacer"></div>

 ## Fix the Error, Not the Symptom

-- Be careful to find all instances of an error, not just the one causing failing right now
+- Be careful to find all instances of an error, not just the one causing the failing right now

 ## Bug Fixes Are Often Wrong